Postgraduate Certificate, Postgraduate Diploma, Master of Science

 School of Nursing

 The PGCert/PGDip/MSc in Health Promotion and Public Health attracts students from a wide range of disciplines and from different nationalities.
 It prides itself on its inclusive approach.
-Whether you are contemplating a career within the expanding field of health promotion and public health or want to take your career to the next level, the PGCert/PGDip/MSc in Health Promotion and Public Health will enhance your prospects.
+Whether you are contemplating a career within the expanding field of health promotion and public health or want to take your career to the next level of strategic leadership, the PGCert/PGDip/MSc in Health Promotion and Public Health will enhance your prospects.
 On completion of the MSc there will be the potential for you to be able to apply to become a registered public health and/or health promotion practitioner.

 Extensive links between employers and academic staff attempt to ensure that the course content is relevant to contemporary public health practice.